laprade117/interactive-unet/readme.md

 6. Run the tool with "python unet.py -p 32544". "-p" is the port number.
 Any free port can be used.
 It will display a link that you can open similar to http://127.0.0.1:32544/.
 Open it in any web browser and the tool should work.

 ### All other runs:
-Follow steps 2 and 5.
+Follow steps 3 and 6.

 ## DTU Thinlinc Setup
 This setup should work on DTU Thinlinc.

 ### First time run:
 1. Copy the data into the data/image_volumes folder.
+All the volumes should be saved as .npy and have a 'uint8' datatype.
 2. Open a terminal in the interactive-unet main folder.
 3. Run the command "sxm2sh -X" to connect to the GPU's.
 4. Run the command "module load python3/3.8.4"